Dzsek/pretense/README.md

 ### 10.6 Can I play this in singleplayer?

 It is possible to finish the whole campaign in singleplayer, but some areas might prove a bit difficult, depending on what modules you have available to you and your patience and skill.

+### 10.7 FC3 aircraft are cold start even in the hot start version of the mission

+This is intentional, as FC3 aircraft can not be rearmed with the engines running.
+The startup is relatively simple and fast anyway.